New Vice-President for Academic Affairs will Prioritise AMBA and Other Accreditations

 "The Dutch Government will be Well-Advised to Keep International Students coming to the Netherlands."

-Professor Dr Ron Tuninga has been appointed as Wittenborg University of Applied Sciences’ new Vice-President: Academic Affairs.
+Professor Dr Ron Tuninga has been appointed as WUAS’ new Vice-President: Academic Affairs.
 The announcement was made this week by Wittenborg’s management.

 Born and raised in the Netherlands, Prof Tuninga has worked extensively for top universities in the UK, US, Denmark and the Netherlands over the past three decades.
 Since 2014, he has served as Pro Vice Chancellor & Dean at Kingston Business School London, UK.
 While working for Wittenborg a few days a month, he will remain a professor at Kingston.